frankj-rpi/fairness-metrics-ontology/README.md

 ## FMO Structure

-For more information, see [An Ontology for Fairness Metrics](https://dl.acm.org/doi/10.1145/3514094.3534137), our  AIES '22 conference paper, or [its accompanying poster](https://homepages.rpi.edu/~frankj6/aies22.html).
 For a short paper to give a quick introduction, see [our US2TS abstract](https://homepages.rpi.edu/~frankj6/US2TS-2022-Towards_an_Ontology_for_Fairness_Metrics.pdf).
+For more in-depth information, see [An Ontology for Fairness Metrics](https://dl.acm.org/doi/10.1145/3514094.3534137), our  AIES '22 conference paper, or [its accompanying poster](https://homepages.rpi.edu/~frankj6/aies22.html).
+Note that these papers describe FMO-C; papers for FMO-R have not yet been published.

 The following is a high-level overview of the fairness metrics ontology: